 The currency of the primary economic environment in which the operations of the Company are conducted is the US dollar ("\$" or "dollars").
-Thus, the functional currency of the Company is the dollar except the operations of its foreign subsidiary, which is conducted in its local currency the Indian Rupee (INR).
 Substantially all of the Company's revenues are derived in dollars or in other currencies linked to the dollar.
 Purchases of most materials and components are carried out in, or linked to the dollar.

 For foreign currency transactions included in the statement of comprehensive loss, the exchange rates applicable to the relevant transaction dates are used.
-Transaction gains or losses arising from changes in the exchange rates used in the translation of such balances are carried to financing income or expenses.
+Transaction gains or losses arising from changes in the exchange rates used in the transaction of such balances are carried to financing income or expenses.

-Assets and liabilities of the foreign subsidiary, whose functional currency is its local currency, are translated from its functional currency to U.S. dollars at the balance sheet date exchange rate.
+Assets and liabilities of the foreign subsidiary, whose functional currency is its local currency are translated from its functional currency to U.S. dollars at the balance sheet date exchange rate.
 Income and expense items are translated at the average rate of exchange prevailing during the year.
 Translation adjustments are reflected in the consolidated balance sheets as a component of accumulated other comprehensive loss.